Giant pandas around the world: Canada

 Giant pandas Jia Yueyue and Jia Panpan were born to Er Shun and Da Mao at Toronto Zoo in Ontario.
-The twins were then relocated to the Calgary Zoo in March 2018.
-They were relocated to China in 2020 due to a bamboo shortage caused by supply chain issues after moving to the Calgary Zoo in Alberta.
+The twins were then relocated to the Calgary Zoo in Alberta in March 2018.
+They were relocated to China in 2020 due to a bamboo shortage caused by supply chain issues after moving to the Calgary Zoo.
 Prior to Jia Yueyue and Jia Panpan, the Assiniboine Park Zoo hosted the giant pandas Rong Rong and Chuan Chuan in the 1980s.